A GREAT AMERICAN MAIN STREET

 THE BOOKSTORE THAT INSPIRED A NEW YORK TIMES BESTSELLER

-Landmark Booksellers, an independent bookstore in downtown Franklin, was the inspiration for author and Franklin resident Karen Kingsbury’s New York Times bestselling novel The Bridge.
+Landmark Booksellers, an independent bookstore in downtown Franklin, inspired author and Franklin resident Karen Kingsbury’s New York Times bestselling novel The Bridge.
 After moving to town, the renowned author was drawn to the bookstore and its owners, Joe and Carol Tomlin, and their unique love story.
 Inspired, she penned the fictional novel with the Tomlins as the main characters.
 The book quickly soared to the top of the New York Times bestseller list and has since been turned into a holiday Hallmark movie of the same name.
 Today, visitors will meet the same Joe and Carol and have the same experience that Kingsbury did when she first fell in love with the shop.